-[ It is insane to even contemplate putting oil rigs into an area with such vast amounts of ice on the move, and all the additional dangers listed below.
-Before I read this 210 page NRC report, I thought the main problem was ice bergs, but there is a lot more to worry about.
+Preface.
+It is nuts to put oil rigs in an area with such vast amounts of ice on the move, and all the additional dangers listed below.

-No wonder there’s little to no drilling going now.
+No wonder there’s little to no drilling.
 It’s too expensive to keep oil rigs and tankers from being punctured or tipped over.
 Shell gave up on it and has abandoned plans to develop the arctic in the near future.

 Even if an oil company wanted to drill, there’s just 1 to 3 months in the summer to drill one well.
 If oil is found, dozens more need to be drilled to see if the extent of the field is worth going after.
-And to get it out, new infrastructure: roads, pipelines, ports, and so on.
-It would take decades to do that before the first drop of oil could be produced.
+And if it is, then terrifically expensive new infrastructure that can cope with permafrost needs to be built — roads, pipelines, ports, and so on.
+It would take decades to do that beforea drop of oil could be produced.
 Yet the arctic is where a quarter of the remaining oil and gas are.
 But even desperation may never make it possible to drill in the Arctic given all the barriers listed below, and will be an ecological disaster if it’s attempted.

 NRC.
 2014.
 Responding to Oil Spills in the U.S. Arctic Marine Environment.
 National Research Council, National Academies Press.
 211 pages